Product Information:

 Penfolds has been a pioneer in the world of winemaking since its establishment in 1844 by Dr. Christopher and Mary Penfold.
 The company's success has been driven by a lineage of visionary winemakers who have pushed the development of the company to extraordinary, bold new heights.
 Mary Penfold's reign at the helm of Penfolds saw years of determination and endeavour, experimenting with new methods in wine production.
 In 1948, Max Schubert became the company's first Chief Winemaker and he propelled Penfolds onto the global stage with his experimentation of long-lasting wines - the creation of Penfolds Grange in the 1950s.
 Soon, the medals began flowing, and Grange quickly became one of the most revered wines around the world.
 In 2012, Penfolds released its most innovative project to date - 12 handcrafted ampoules of the rare 2004 Kalimna Block Cabernet Sauvignon.
 Today, Penfolds continues to hold dear the philosophies and legends that have driven the company's success since its establishment in 1844.

-Dusty Red Earth, Tobacco Leaves, Dried Florals
+Nose - Dusty Red Earth, Tobacco Leaves, Dried Florals

 Dusty red earth here.
 Chocolate and tobacco leaves, soy, dried herbs, florals and aniseed.

-Leather, Blackcurrants and Red Berries, Mocha
+Palate - Leather, Blackcurrants and Red Berries, Mocha

 There is serious intensity and focus, exemplary balance.
 With time in the glass, notes of both red and black fruits become ever more dominant, primarily blackcurrants and raspberries.

-Roasted Almonds Notes, Mineral Freshness, Satin-like
+Finish - Roasted Almond Notes, Mineral Freshness, Satin-like Tannins

 A slippery texture and satiny tannins with real persistence on a very long finish.